View your child's medical records and schedule appointments through our secure, online portal, day or night.

 What Teachers Should Know

 Cystic fibrosis (CF) is a genetic disorder that affects the lungs and digestive system.
-More than 30,000 kids, teens, and young adults in the United States have CF.
+Kids with CF are prone to repeated lung infections.

 The CF gene disrupts the essential balance of salt and water needed to maintain a normal thin coating of fluid and mucus inside the lungs, pancreas, and other organs.
 The mucus becomes thick, sticky, and hard to move.
 Normally, mucus in the lungs traps germs, which are then cleared out of the lungs.
 But in CF, the thick, sticky mucus and the germs it traps remain in the lungs, which can become infected.